Halady: History

-Halady has history from pre-historic with Neolithic rock engravings in the nearby Gavali, Udupi village and villages like Avarse, Guddettu, Gavali, Udupi Nancharu, Sastavu near Petri etc. are included in the list of Mesolithic sites found in Udupi District Neolithic stone graves are also found in Kakkunje, 3 km from Halady..
-One Stone epigraph, erected near the Mudoori Mahalingeswara Temple which is within village limits of Halady village is dated to around 1600 CE.
+Halady has history from pre-historic with Neolithic rock engravings in the nearby Gavali, Udupi village and villages like Avarse, Guddettu, Gavali, Udupi Nancharu, Sastavu near Petri etc. are included in the list of Mesolithic sites found in Udupi District Neolithic stone graves have also been discovered at Kakkunje, 3 km from Halady..
+A stone epigraph, erected near the Mudoori Mahalingeswara Temple, located within the village limits of Halady, is dated to around 1600 CE.

 And added by famous Mahaganapathi Temple near Kolankal is almost everyone's visiting temple for all seasons which is just about a KM from Bidkalkatte main road.

 The Pre-primary, primary, high school and colleges are around Halady, which caters to the need to every rural student otherwise it used to be going until Kundapura or Udupi for college.
 The up gradation of Bidkalkatte high school to Junior college and Shankarnarayana Junior college upgraded to Degree college sometime back, where many meritorious students are being graduated.